Fried Polenta Recipe – How to Make Fried Polenta

 I love to cook, write, and eat.
 And I really love to share this information with the world.
 I started www.thefoodcops.com when I realized the amount of misinformation out there in regard to cooking and food.
 So I decided to start gathering up everything I could, from recipes to cooking tips to restaurant reviews, to create a resource that people would actually use and enjoy.
 I think it's important to be passionate about food and enjoy cooking it and eating it.
 This is my way of sharing all that knowledge with you.

-As you probably know, one of the triggers for the first-rate revolt of 1857 (or the First War of Independence or the Mutiny, relying on your angle) turned into a story that spread across India.
-According to folks that claimed to be in the understanding, the British military had coated cartridges with animal fat.
+As you probably know, one of the triggers for the first-rate revolt of 1857 (or the First War of Independence or the Mutiny, depending on your angle) became a story that spread across India.
+According to folks who claimed to be understanding, the British military had coated cartridges with animal fat.
 Soldiers needed to chew off the covering of the cartridges to use them.
-This meant that they ended up consuming bits of the animal fat.
+This meant that they ended up consuming bits of animal fat.

-But, or so went the tale, the fat got here from cows and pigs.
-So infantrymen have now been required to eat red meat fat and pork fats.
-This indignant each Hindus and Muslims and led to revolts in army devices.
+But, or so went the tale, the fat came from cows and pigs.
+So foot soldiers must now eat red meat fat and pork fats.
+These indignant Hindus and Muslims led to revolts in army devices.

-The British said that no pig or cow fat become used and that the story became just a rumor.
+The British said that no pig or cow fat was used and that the story became a rumor.
 But when it comes to the politicization of food, facts regularly matter for much less than perceptions.
-(And it’s far entirely feasible that the Brits have been lying, besides!)
-Much of these days’ so-referred to as meals records tend to be simplest about the notion.
+(And it’s entirely feasible that the Brits have been lying, besides!)
+Much of these days’ so-referred meal records tend to be simplest about the notion.
 The truth seems to matter much less and much less.

 Food

-In the popular creativeness, a positive cool animated film of Indian food behavior persists.
-According to this model, suitable Hindus had been constantly vegetarians.
+In popular creativeness, a positive cool animated film of Indian food behavior persists.
+According to this model, suitable Hindus were constantly vegetarians.
 Meat ingesting changed into a brilliant sin.
-Beef consumption changed into an even greater sin.
+Beef consumption changed into an even greater evil.
 Then, alongside came the Mughals.
-They promoted meat ingesting.
+They promoted meat ingestion.
 They took their biryanis all over India and contaminated the pure vegetarian Indian subculture.

-The trouble with this caricature is that nearly every single reality in it is incorrect.
+The trouble with this caricature is that nearly every reality is incorrect.

 First of all, India was in no way vegetarian united states.
 Whether you went North or South in historic India, the kings generally ate meat.
 (So did the gods in our epics.)
 Ancient Indian rulers did no longer eat meat or fowl.
 They ate tortoises, deer, peacocks, and other birds and animals.